 While I may choose to cherry-pick what is instructive from every experience, I cannot see success in these outcomes – they are far from the mark, though they are “the things themselves.”
 At best, when a marriage ends, I deem the ability to examine it neither success nor failure.

-As for wisdom, it inherently carries its own limitations.
+As for wisdom, it is bound to its own set of limitations.